 Even if one’s company is not currently physically present in Germany, the UK, China, etc, would it be a terrible idea to defensively register them?

 Consider that there is more at stake than the loss of brand integrity when web traffic is diverted to the website created by a cybersquatter.
 If that weren’t bad enough, there are legitimate security considerations to think about.
-A brand not registered in a foreign top level domain can make an attractive destination to send potential victims in Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait. campaigns and other nefarious schemes.
+A brand not registered in a foreign top level domain can make an attractive destination to send potential victims in Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. campaigns and other nefarious schemes.
 Think about it – what percent of your company’s customers would click a link that was sent from an email address that contained yourcompany.co, or yourcompany.cn?
-The theft of banking information, drive by Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. downloads, and customers who remember your name associated with a really bad experience are all possibilities in that scenario.
+The theft of banking information, drive by Malware: Software that is intended to damage or disable computers and computer systems. downloads, and customers who remember your name associated with a really bad experience are all possibilities in that scenario.

 We don’t recommend that a company attempt to register its name and brands in the hundreds (yes, hundreds!) of possible top level domains and country code top level domains out there.
 Not only would that probably be impossible because of the requirements placed on registrants in some locales, it’s certainly impractical and almost definitely a poor use of resources.
 We simply recommend that extra consideration is paid to registering domains that one traditionally might not (yes, including .xxx!).
 The specific business needs of your company and its aspirations in global markets will determine whether it makes sense to go ahead and register domains outside the normal .com, .net, and .org.